 These days, the subject of Mental health is frequently in the news, be it reporting the stretched NHS resources and long waiting lists or be it high-profile people sharing their stories or supporting awareness initiatives.
-The truth is that awareness amongst the general public of mental health issues is now very good and this can…

 What do you want your employee engagement activities and programmes to achieve for your business?
 Better employee retention (reduced churn)?
 Improved alignment with corporate goals?
 An increase in desired behaviours?
 Or simply better company results?